 In the afternoon we visit Naumkeag, a typical country estate of the ‘Gilded Age’ with a gracious Shingle Style house, magnificent gardens, and panoramic views.
 Stanford White, of the famous architectural firm of McKim, Mead, & White, who designed many of America’s greatest buildings like the New York Public Library and the West Wing of the White House, designed this family home for Joseph Choate, a leading 19th-century attorney.
 The house is a masterpiece, with extraordinary views of Monument Mountain, and a stunning collection of gardens created by Joseph Choates’ daughter, Mabel Choate and Fletcher Steele over 30 years.
 The gardens include the Blue Steps, a series of deep blue fountain pools flanked by 4 flights of stairs and a grove of white birches.
 There are also the Afternoon Garden, Tree Peony Terrace, Rose Garden, Evergreen Garden, and Chinese Garden.

-In the late afternoon we continue our journey to Stockbridge, a charming historic town where we will stay.
+In the late afternoon we continue our journey to Stockbridge, a charming historic town where we will stay at the Red Lion Inn.
 (Overnight Stockbridge) BD

 - The Mount – Edith Wharton’s Home, Lenox